VirtusLab/git-machete/CONTRIBUTING.md

 **How do you know that the comment has been approved?**

-As in the first point, if the PR author accepts the suggested comment without any additional comments, simply `Resolve` on Github will suffice.
+As in the first point, if the PR author accepts the suggested comment without any additional comments, simply `Resolve` on GitHub will suffice.
 There is no need to reply things like "Accepted", "Done", etc as it just spams the reviewer's email.

 **Can I resolve all comments in a single commit or each comment in an individual commit?**